-When a computer running Windows 7 is a member of a domain, its clock is automatically synchronised to the domain's file server if the server supports this.
+When the computer running Flashlog is a member of a domain, its clock is automatically synchronised to the domain's file server if the server supports this.
 For information on setting up a domain time service, refer to Microsoft Knowledge Base articles Q216734 and Q314054.
 By default, synchronisation occurs on boot-up and then once every eight hours.